tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 In addition, whilst other Decentralized stablecoins like DAI and LUSD are minted against static collateral, LSCD is minted against Liquid Staking Derivatives of assets staked on Tenet Validators.
 This means that the collateral itself is yield-bearing and appreciating in value.
 Because the collateral base carries a native yield, an end-user is able to continue to earn interest on their underlying collateral whilst having on-demand liquidity by minting a stablecoin.

 ### **What are the key benefits of the** Tenet Stablecoin Protocol**?**

 Tenet Stablecoin Protocol's key benefits include:

-* Positive interest rate — as a borrower, not only do you not pay interest to borrow LSDC but you earn interest as yield on your underlying collateral
+* Positive interest rate — as a borrower, not only is borrowing LSDC [interest-free](/tenet-stablecoin-protocol/borrowing#how-can-the-protocol-offer-interest-free-borrowing), but you earn interest as yield on your underlying collateral
-* Ability to re-utilise liquidity from [yield-bearing assets ](broken-reference)across DeFi
+* Ability to re-utilise liquidity from [yield-bearing assets ](/tLSD/aggregator)across DeFi
-* Protocol level governance — Tenet Stablecoin Protocol is governed by the validator network on the Tenet network, benefiting from the security of the DiPos model
+* Protocol level governance — Tenet Stablecoin Protocol is governed by the validator network on the Tenet network, benefiting from the security of the [DiPos](/diversified-pos) model
-* Low minimum collateral ratio —  varying depending on the LSD deposited but beginning at `125%` allow for more efficient usage of deposited assets
+* Low [minimum collateral ratio](/tenet-stablecoin-protocol/borrowing#what-is-the-minimum-collateral-ratio-mcr-and-the-recommended-collateral-ratio) —  varying depending on the LSD deposited but beginning at `125%` allow for more efficient usage of deposited assets
-* Directly [redeemable](broken-reference) —  LSDC can be redeemed at face value for the underlying collateral at any time
+* Directly [redeemable](/tenet-stablecoin-protocol/redemptions-and-lsdc-price-stability) —  LSDC can be redeemed at face value for the underlying collateral at any time

 ### **What collateral types does the** Tenet Stablecoin Protocol **support?**